-1. (b), Span of control (a), Departmentation 6.
-2. 7. (c), Specific delegation (a), The hiring procedure Narrow and Tall 3. (c), Territorial Departmentation 8.
-9. 4.
-Departmentation by customers (c), Supervision and Control are more stringent 5.
-Equipment departmentation 10.
+6. (b), Span of control

+- 7. (c), Specific delegation - 8.
+Narrow and Tall - 9. (c), Supervision and Control are more stringent - 10.
 The Span of Control refers to the number of subordinates that a superior can manage effectively.
-Simply put, the span of management refers to the manager who has a group subordinates who report directly to him.
+Simply put, the span of management refers to the manager who has a group of subordinates who report directly to him.